Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Missing Multiple Teeth

 If you have lost at least three teeth in a row, it only takes two implants to replace them at the same time.
-The posts can support the crowns of a dental bridge, allowing you to fill in the empty space without making any changes to your remaining healthy teeth.
+The posts can support the crowns of a dental bridge, allowing you to fill in the space without making any changes to your remaining healthy teeth.

-Missing All of Your Teeth
+Missing All Teeth

 Mini Implants